detmot5/Automatic-Baby-Cradle/README.md

 ### This is a device which is a dream come true for all parents ;)

 It is an attachment to baby cradle which can rock it automatically using servo motor.
-User will be able to control it by Android app via Bluetooth or using rotary enconder and LED display.
+User will be able to control it by Android app via Bluetooth or using micro switches and LED display.

+First i wanted to control this device using rotary encoder instead of buttons But i realized it would be more comfortable to use and easier to develop.

 There is few parameters which can be controlled:
  1. Speed